1adore1/deadlock-matches/README.md

 # Deadlock Match Tracker Bot

 ### Overview
-This bot provides real-time data about active matches in the game Deadlock for players in the top 250 leaderboard.
-Users can check their Steam profile to view match information and refresh data dynamically.
+A Telegram bot for tracking real-time Deadlock matches of top 250 players.
+The bot fetches match data using the Deadlock API and predicts the likely match winner using a machine learning model.

 ### Features:
-- Check Steam profiles for active matches.
+- Real-time tracking of Deadlock matches for top 250 leaderboard players.
+- Predicts match winners using a Gradient Boosting model.
+- Achieves an accuracy of 96% in predicting match outcomes.
-- Display detailed match data including team net worth, hero information, and winning probability.
+- Displays match details such as net worth, heroes, and match score.
-- Refresh match data with a button click.
+- Allows users to refresh match details dynamically with a button click.
-- The project uses a Gradient Boosting Classifier to predict the winner.

 ## Installation

 **Requirements**: